rht-labs/tech-exercise/docs/1-the-manual-menace/3-ubiquitous-journey.md

     team: <TEAM_NAME>
     ```

-    You can also run this bit of code to do the replacement if you are feeling uber lazy!
+    You can also run this bit of code to do the replacement if you are feeling lazy!

     ```bash#test
     yq eval -i '.team=env(TEAM_NAME)' /projects/tech-exercise/values.yaml